Guavus/hydrator-plugins/core-plugins/docs/File-batchsink.md

 - parquet
 - tsv

-**Delimiter:** Delimiter to use if the format is 'delimited'.
+**Delimiter:** Use this when the format of the file is 'delimited'.

-**File System Properties:** Additional properties in json format to use with the OutputFormat when reading the data.

-Advanced feature to specify any additional property that should be used with the sink.
+**File System Properties:** Use this additional property with the InputFormat while reading the data.
+This is an advanced feature to specify any additional property that should be used with the sink.
 See [here](#file-system-properties) for details.

 ### File System Properties
 This is a JSON string representing a map of properties that can can be used when writing the data depending on the use case.